 After Brown’s death, many of these same spiritual leaders joined dozens more of Faith in Action clergy and organizers in Ferguson at the request of local religious leaders.
 Their voices joined the cries for justice that young protesters and organizers led in Ferguson.
 They locked arms, marched in step with the youths, and stared down hostility in the form of tear gas, harassment, and physical violence, from law enforcement officers.
 The faithful discovered a leadership capacity, both personal and collective, that they had previously never imagined.
 For many, this experience of radical solidarity and resistance was transformational.
 To this day, they describe that moment as a clarion call – an initiation into a prophetic experience of resistance.

-It was out of this crucible experience, hungry for a theological discourse that could strengthen our capacity to be prophetic voices of resistance, that the Prophetic Resistance Project was born.
-Since then, clergy leaders and countless others around the country, representing a broad spectrum of religious traditions and spiritual beliefs, have breathed life and spirit into the Prophetic Resistance Project.
+It was out of this crucible experience, hungry for a theological discourse that could strengthen our capacity to be prophetic voices of resistance, that the Prophetic Resistance Podcast was born.
+Since then, clergy leaders and countless others around the country, representing a broad spectrum of religious traditions and spiritual beliefs, have breathed life and spirit into the Prophetic Resistance Podcast.

 Prophetic Resistance is a multi-layered, multi-faith organizing project of Faith in Action that equips organizers and others with the resources necessary to engage thousands of their peers and allies in the awakening of faith and spirituality at the center of campaigns launched to build transformative power, disrupt dominant narratives, and create space for prophetic imagination and action in public life.